RoSh-23/Student-Project-Handling---Status-System/README.md

 --> Created Data Flow and ER diagrams.
 --> Used Flask framework and read its documentation extensively.
 --> Used Flask blueprints to add modularity to the app.
---> Learned a alot about cookies, sessions, file upload -- security issues, authentication methods, URL manipulation
+--> Learned alot about cookies, sessions, file upload -- security issues, authentication methods, URL manipulation